Greece Moments Greece Moments

 24 Min Read

-The evening sun bathes the landscape of Limnos Island into a warm light.
-Golden ears of corn sway in the light summer wind, gentle hills shimmer in the background.
-A mysterious atmosphere is in the air and you have the feeling that this sleepy Greek island will still hold many a treasure.
+The evening sun bathes the landscape of Limnos Island in a warm glow.
+Golden ears of wheat sway in the gentle summer breeze, while rolling hills shimmer in the background.
+A mysterious atmosphere hangs in the air, and one gets the feeling that this sleepy Greek island still holds many treasures.

-»The island of Limnos holds unique natural treasures and historical relics that are waiting to be discovered.«
+“The island of Limnos holds unique natural treasures and historical relics just waiting to be discovered.”

 Geheimtipp Griechenland Insel Limnos Sonnenuntergang